-4. Decide Ownership and Management Structure.

-Your California LLC can by managed by one manager, by multiple managers, or by all of the LLC’s members, and you have to include that information in the Articles of Organization form.
-We have created guides that explain the Member-Managed LLC and the Manager-Managed LLC to help you make a good decision about the best structure for your company.
+Your California LLC can by managed by one manager, by multiple managers, or by all of the LLC’s members, and you include this information in the Articles of Organization form.
+See our guides that explain the Member-Managed LLC and the Manager-Managed LLC to help you make a good decision about the best structure for your company.

-Output: